-Aiesha Turman is scholar-practioner whose intellectual work focuses race and gender, historical trauma and grief, inter-generational transfer, cultural production, and the epistemological implications of Afrofuturism via a Black feminist lens.
+Aiesha Turman is scholar-practitioner whose intellectual work focuses on race and gender, historical trauma and grief, inter-generational transfer, cultural production, and the epistemological implications of Afrofuturism via a Black feminist lens.
 Aiesha’s research agenda is centrally concerned with Black women’s artistic/cultural production and how women throughout the Diaspora mediate historical trauma and grief via a broad spectrum of cultural production(s).
 Specifically, she is invested in thinking about and creating women-centered spaces and how those spaces propel culture forward.

 Aiesha is excited to undertake research that centralizes the voices of Black women and is looking to make an impact on how we view cultural production for and by women across the African Diaspora.
-She holds a BA in Cultural Studies with an emphasis on Women’s History and an MA in Interdisciplinary Studies, with an emphasis on African American Women’s Literature and Culture, both from the State University of New York, Empire State College, and is currently a PhD candidate in Interdisciplinary Studies with a concentration in Humanities and Culture and a Women and Gender Studies and Creative Writing certificate candidate at Union Institute & University.
+She holds a BA in Cultural Studies with an emphasis on Women’s History and an MA in Interdisciplinary Studies, with an emphasis on African American Women’s Literature and Culture, both from the State University of New York, Empire State College, and received a PhD in Interdisciplinary Studies with a concentration in Humanities and Culture and a Women and Gender Studies and Creative Writing certificate candidate from Union Institute & University in 2019.

 She was recently named a 2018 Brooklyn Arts Council Brooklyn Arts Fund Grant, a 2017, Virginia Ruehlman Award for Women honoree, 2015-2016 Barnard College Library Research Award recipient, a fall 2015 Fellowship for Utopian Practice recipient, and is a contributor the most recent ScenariosUSA curricula, What’s the REAL DEAL About Love and Solidarity?